-With proper handling precautions, propane is safe and provides modern convenience wherever you travel however propane gas is highly flammable and is contained under high pressure.
-Improper use may cause fire and/or explosions.
+With proper handling precautions, propane is safe and provides modern convenience wherever you travel.
+However, propane gas is highly flammable and is contained under high pressure therefore improper use may cause fire and/or explosions.
 Safety must be observed at all times when using the propane gas system.